-Clients and network devices that you wish to protect will need to be configured to use the private IP address of the Windows Server 2016 TP5 Firewall as their DNS server.
+Clients and network devices that you wish to protect will need to be configured to use the private IP address of the Windows DNS Server for domain resolution.
 Alternatively, you can configure your DHCP server to provide this information to clients automatically.

 Caution: This is not necessarily the IP address established during the device configuration.
-It is more than likely that you will need to use the Private IP address of your Windows 2016 Server, or configure your Active Directory controller to use the Windows 2016 DNS server for DNS.
+It is more than likely that you will need to use the Private IP address of your Windows Server, or configure your Active Directory controller to use the Windows DNS server for domain resolution.

 Open Windows Task Scheduler to see the three tasks created by ThreatSTOP:

 - ThreatSTOP_policyrefresh – updates your ThreatSTOP DNS policies with current threats.

 - ThreatSTOP_exportDNSlog – exports a log of blocked requests to your export folder (as specified in your ThreatSTOP.ini configuration)

 - ThreatSTOP_uploadDNSlog – uploads your ThreatSTOP logs to the ThreatSTOP portal for analysis and reporting.